bcgov/nr-broker/docs/development.md

 $ ./scripts/vault-setup.sh
 ```

+#### Github secret sync

+To setup a Github App to test secret syncing, set the values GITHUB_CLIENT_ID and GITHUB_PRIVATE_KEY at the Vault path `apps/prod/vault/vsync`.

 ## Running Locally

 The following assumes the setup steps have occurred and the databases have been successfully bootstrapped.